awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-add-elb-healthcheck.md

 1. For **Health check type**, select **Enable ELB health checks**\.

 1. For **Health check grace period**, enter the amount of time, in seconds, that Amazon EC2 Auto Scaling needs to wait before checking the health status of an instance after it enters the `InService` state\.
-For more information, see [Health check grace period](ec2-auto-scaling-health-checks.md#health-check-grace-period)\.
+For more information, see [Set the health check grace period for an Auto Scaling group](health-check-grace-period.md)\.

 1. Choose **Update**\.